CYXNBNBNB/ad688-employability-sp25A1-group6/README.md

 To better understand the clusters, we created a series of scatter plots.
 We looked at how job duration, education, employment type, remote work status, and state related to salary across each cluster.

-For example, we found that jobs with shorter durations (under 60 months) tended to offer higher salaries, while very long tenures often led to lower or more stagnant pay.
-This suggests job seekers might benefit from changing roles every 3–5 years to maximize earnings.
+For example, we found that jobs with shorter durations (under 60 months) tended to offer higher salaries, while very long t57

-In terms of education, Associate degrees surprisingly had strong returns in some clusters, especially Cluster 2.
-Cluster 0 favored advanced degrees like Master’s, while Cluster 1 seemed to value experience and skills over formal education.

-When we looked at employment types, full-time jobs consistently offered the highest salary potential across all clusters.
-Part-time and hybrid roles paid less on average, though hybrid roles offered flexibility.

-For remote work, on-site roles had the highest pay ceiling, especially in Cluster 0.
-But in Cluster 1, remote